colinbate/md2sp-partial/README.md

 If you haven't saved your password in the config file, it will prompt you each time you run the tool.

-In order to edit a post, you will need to add the postid field to the metadata in the content file.
-This value will be returned after creating a new post.
+In order to edit a post, you will need to ensure there is a `postid` field in the metadata of the content file.
+This value will be returned after creating a new post and is automatically added to the file if successful.
 Once this is done, you can run the command with the `-e` flag to indicate editing. **The contents of the post will be overwritten with the contents of the file.
 If you have edited the post on the server, you may lose those changes.**

 ### Example